 Dual enrollment provides an opportunity for academically talented undergraduate students to enroll in graduate courses and conduct research towards a graduate degree while completing the last two years of their bachelor's degree(s) programs.
+Current students interested in dual enrollment should contact the Packaging Advisor, Aaron Tucker.

-To be considered for dual enrollment, the student must first file an Application for Admission to Graduate Study has early as their Junior year.
+To be considered for dual enrollment, the student must apply to the Graduate program.
+This can be done as early as their Junior year, or at least by the application deadlines listed in Section 3 of this handbook.
 Subsequent to admission to a graduate program, in regular status, the student must complete a Request for Dual Enrollment Status form, available from the Office of the Registrar.
 A student who is accepted for dual enrollment can be admitted to both the undergraduate and graduate degree program upon reaching junior standing.
 Dual enroll courses should be declared within the beginning of junior year.